ungoogled-software/ungoogled-chromium/docs/building.md

 # Building ungoogled-chromium

-**NOTICE (2019-03-22): Not all platforms are updated yet.
-If your platform is not updated yet, please use the instructions and code in tag 72.0.3626.122-2**

 The recommended way to build ungoogled-chromium is by consulting [the repository for your supported platform (links here)](platforms.md).

 * *Linux users*: If your distribution is not listed, you will need to use Portable Linux.